Open source as a business strategy

 Open source is one of the most powerful go-to-market strategies in developer tools, and one of the most misunderstood.
 I learned this building Chef.

 The founding thesis was to open up the tools that Google, Amazon, and a few others kept as closely guarded secrets.
-We founded Opscode and created Chef to bring world-class infrastructure automation to everyone.
+We founded Opscode and created Chef to bring serious infrastructure automation to everyone.
 A bottoms-up approach worked.
 Developers adopted the tool because it solved their problem, and enterprise deals followed when organizations realized their teams were already using it.

 Further reading